influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

 - **Request body**: Line protocol as plain text

 {{% note %}}
-With the {{% cloud-name %}} v2 API `/api/v2/write` endpoint, `Authorization: Bearer` and `Authorization: Token` are equivalent and you can use either scheme to pass a database token in your request.
+With the {{% product-name %}} v2 API `/api/v2/write` endpoint, `Authorization: Bearer` and `Authorization: Token` are equivalent and you can use either scheme to pass a database token in your request.
 For more information about HTTP API token schemes, see how to [authenticate API requests](/influxdb/cloud-dedicated/primers/api/v2/#authenticate-api-requests).
 {{% /note %}}

 The following example uses cURL and the InfluxDB v2 API to write line protocol